keu/docs/guides/airflow-sql.md

 WHERE date = {{ params.date }}
 ```

-### Example 3: Loading data
+### Example 3: Load data

-The next example loads data from an external source into a table in a database.
-You'll grab data from an API and save it to a flat file on S3, which you can then load into Snowflake.
+The next example loads data from an external source into a  database table.
+You'll pull data from an API and save it to a flat file on Amazon S3, which you can then load into Snowflake.

 This example uses the [S3toSnowflakeTransferOperator](https://registry.astronomer.io/providers/snowflake/modules/s3tosnowflakeoperator) to limit the code that you have to write.